uzgoren/girdap/pages/doc/doc_getstarted.md

 make
 {% endhighlight %}

-Now, you can run your code with the executable named as `girdap`:
+Now, you can run your code with the executable `girdap` which is placed in the `girdap/bin` directory.

 {% highlight bash linenos %}
-./girdap
+bin/girdap
 {% endhighlight %}

+Examples/tutorials can be built with the make command:

+{% highlight bash linenos %}
+make div          # div is the name of the example
+{% endhighlight %}

+On a successful build, the executable will be placed in `girdap/bin` directory with the example's name.
+For the example above, executable file will be named as `div`.

 {% include links.html %}